MLLT PARCELS

 -

-Donate to MLLT to help in our conservation of over 3.75 miles of shore-front that acts as a valuable buffer zone for all of Lake Meddybemps!
+Donate to MLLT to help in our conservation of over 4 miles of shore-front that acts as a valuable buffer zone for all of Meddybemps Lake!

 The goal of Meddybemps Lake Land Trust is to protect the lake so that future generations can continue to enjoy it.
-Failure to do so can ultimately lead to a eutrophic condition (shown in the picture above) and poor water quality.
-We will continue to work closely with the Meddybemps Lake Association, our testing partners, and our wonderful water testing volunteers to monitor the health of Meddybemps Lake.
+Failure to do so can ultimately lead to a eutrophic condition and poor water quality.
+We proudly support the Meddybemps Lake Association (MLA) as they continue to monitor the health of Meddybemps Lake.